razavi47/Auto-WaterWorks/README.md

 # Auto-WaterWorks
 An Automated plant watering system that automatically waters a plant based on soil moisture values measured.

+This project covers a variety of things.
+Using an Arduino Grove Board, there are two sensors

 Image of the setup labeled.